ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 Use the `GetMetricStatistics` API command from the command line.
 From an analysis perspective, look at SUM and difference between min and max values to get an overall picture.

 ## EC2 Instances
 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
 Unlike many instance options you can enable this feature after the instance starts.

+CPU, network, disk and status checks are reported to CloudWatch by default.
+RAM is a custom metric.

-The amount of memory being used, The amount of swap space used, How much disk space is available; EC2 instances must have permissions to write information to CloudWatch.
+EC2 instances must have permissions to write information to CloudWatch; create a service role then add a "CloudWatchRole"

-### EBS
+### Status Checks
 Status checks run every 5 minutes.

-Can report ok, warning, impaired; and reports insufficient-data when running.
+System Status => checks look at the host hardware.
+Stop and start the VM.

+Instance Status => checks the VM; reboot the machine

+### EBS Monitoring
+There are four status check statuses coming from EBS volumes:

+ - `ok` - All good.

+- `warning` = Degraded or Severely Degraded

+- `impaired` = Stalled or Not Available

 #### gp2 Instances
 `VolumeReadBytes` & `VolumeWriteBytes` - throughput measurements can be reported in SUM or more importantly AVERAGE.
 Average should tell you if you are ending up with a bottleneck or excess throughput.